Skip to content ↓

 Learning Behaviours

 We are developing children's ability to discuss their learning and helping them develop a language to talk about their own learning.
-The children in school today are going to be facing huge challenges in the wider world and we are working with them to develop skills and attitudes that will help them be successful in the wider world.
+The children in school today are going to be facing considerable challenges in the wider world, and we are working with them to develop skills and attitudes that will help them be successful in the wider world.
 Daresbury’s Learning Behaviours are Collaborating, Active Listening, Showing Curiosity, Being Independent and Reflecting.
 In the coming weeks, more will be shared with you and your child about our learning behaviours and how they will be used around the school and in each class.

 House Points